axibase/atsd/rule-engine/notifications/README.md

 The `Attach Portals` option sends one or more portals as an image to the target chat channel/group/user.

-If the selected portal is a [template](../../portals/portals-overview.md#template-portals) portal, its entity, metric, and series tags will be resolved from the alert details in the current window.
+If the selected portal is a [template](../../portals/portals-overview.md#template-portals) portal, its entity, metric, and series tags are resolved from the alert details in the current window.

 ![](./images/notify-attach-4.png)